PennyLaneAI/pennylane/doc/code/qml_tape.rst

   As a result, quantum decompositions that require classical processing are fully supported and end-to-end differentiable in tape mode.

-* There is no longer any restriction on the QNode signature; the QNode can be defined and called following the same rules as standard Python functions.
+* **Less restrictive QNode signatures**: There is no longer any restriction on the QNode signature; the QNode can be defined and called following the same rules as standard Python functions.

   For example, the following QNode uses positional, named, and variable